Chicken Shawarma Crispy Rice Salad Recipe for a Crunchy Middle Eastern Dinner

 1. I will hill-scream this into the internet: crispy rice belongs in salads, maybe therapy, and absolutely in this Chicken Shawarma Crispy Rice Salad — it’s the crunchy thunderbolt your Thanksgiving leftovers secretly wanted.
 Also: if you’re into the whole rice-crisp vibe (guilty), you might like my grilled chicken avocado rice bowl — similar energy, less dramatic crying over onions.

-How I once charred a holiday and learned humility (and why you should guard your tahini like gold)
+How I once charred a chicken shawarma holiday and learned humility and why you should guard your tahini like gold

 Two years ago I proudly brought a “new, exciting” Middle Eastern-inspired salad to Thanksgiving — because nothing says family bonding like introducing crunchy rice into a room of traditional casseroles.
 Disaster: I forgot to cook the chicken.
 Like, raw-center, please-call-an-ambulance forgot.
 My uncle’s face when he bit into it is a performance I still can’t unsee.
 Lesson learned: test, taste, and don’t invent fads during gravy season.